Neelka96/matplotlib-challenge/README.md

 ### Limitations
-- [ ] Results are qualitative not quantitative
+- [ ] Graphed results are qualitative not quantitative
 - [ ] Exported images lack complete titling for easy comprehension in any space
 - [ ] Time frame for DataFrame is a static moment instead of a dynamic range